MM3y3r/kitsonkelly.com/source/resume/index.md

 I have had several public speaking engagements, on a wide variety of topics.
 I have been most prolific at SkillsMatter, where a [number of my talks](https://skillsmatter.com/legacy_profile/kitson-kelly#skillscasts) are available to view.

-I became a committer to the Dojo Toolkit in 2010 and became project lead of Dojo 2 in August of 2015.
+I became a committer to the Dojo Toolkit in 2010 and became was the project lead of Dojo 2 in from August 2015 until December 2017.
 I am responsible for a couple other open source projects and contribute regularly to other open source projects including [TypeScript](http://typescriptlang.org/).